CodyStride/Cody_Stride-soen341projectF2023/Assets/Sprint_3/User_Stories_S3.md

 2. User searches for the broker based on criteria
 3. User is shown a list of brokers that correspond to his search
 4. User clicks on a specific broker
-5. User is able to see the different listings that this broekr has posted
+5. User is able to see the different listings that this broker has posted

 ### Acceptance Criteria
 - [ ] User acceptance flow is respected